Wood Badge is the premier adult leadership development course for the Boy Scouts of America.

 Wood Badge teaches contemporary leadership and team-building skills in a comfortable outdoor setting, where learners become members of their own Troop.
 Wood Badge’s effectiveness as an effective leadership development experience has been applauded by industry training professionals.
 Its positive influence on graduates’ individual unit-level program is unparalleled.

 Wood Badge is, first and foremost, learning by doing.
 Participants in the course are formed first into a Pack, bridge over into a Troop, and finally are inducted into a Venturing Crew, just as Scouts move up through the Scouting program.
-The courses are open to all adult Cub Scout, Boy Scout, Varsity, and Venturing leaders and district and council volunteers that have completed Basic Training for their position and are capable of handling the hectic, physically demanding course schedule.
+The courses are open to all adult Cub Scout, Scouts BSA, Varsity, and Venturing leaders and district and council volunteers that have completed Basic Training for their position and are capable of handling the hectic, physically demanding course schedule.

 Nationally famous training professionals and volunteers updated the Wood Badge syllabus to provide the best methods to adult Scouters for teaching leadership and delivering program to their youth.

 SR2 Dedication Brick Fundraiser

 The Sid Richardson Dedication Brick Fundraiser was designed to raise funds to replace all the Patrol Table Tarps at Camp 10 “Gilwell” with permanent shelters that blend with the architecture of the camp.
 Tables were placed in the center of each new Patrol Shelter.
 We are offering the Scouters of Longhorn Council an opportunity to purchase and engrave one or more of the “Dedication” bricks that ring each table.
 Click here to see the Brick Project or to Buy a Brick.

 The ultimate purpose of Wood Badge is to help adult leaders deliver the highest quality Scouting program to young people to help them achieve their highest potential.
 It models the best techniques for developing leadership and teamwork among both young people and adults.